SonarSoftwareInc/importer/README.md

 The recommended installation method is using [Composer](https://getcomposer.org "Composer").
 You can install by running `composer require sonarsoftware/importer`.
 Alternatively, you can download the code directly from Github and include the necessary classes into your scripts.
 However, we strongly recommend using Composer to simplify auto-loading.

+This tool has been built and tested on Linux, specifically Ubuntu, although it is likely to function on any Linux distribution.
+It has not been tested on Windows or OS X.

 ##Templates
 The **templates** folder has spreadsheets in it that describe the format of the CSVs that should be used to import data using this tool.
 Each spreadsheet has a tab with some basic instructions, and a tab for the CSV format.
 Most columns in the formatting tab have notes with more in-depth descriptions.